SpecFlowOSS/SpecFlow.VS/README.md

-# Deveroom - a Visual Studio extension by the creator of SpecFlow
+# Deveroom - a Visual Studio extension for SpecFlow

 Many BDD teams working on formulating scenarios aim to produce a real living documentation, in this activity a feature file editor can be a great help as it saves typing, time and energy.